Youth Off The Streets National Scholarship Program 2015

 Sponsoring a scholarship is a direct way to support one young person from the community to overcome disadvantage and get closer to achieving their dreams and reaching their potential.

 Youth Off The Streets invites businesses, trusts & foundations and individuals to contribute to the National Scholarship Program by providing sponsorship to the value of $12,000.

 - Brand alignment on program media releases at a state-wide and national level

-- Two complimentary tickets to the Scholarship Awards Ceremony in Sydney
+- Two complimentary tickets to the National Scholarship Awards Ceremony in Sydney

-- Two complimentary tickets to the annual Youth Off The Streets Gala dinner
+- Two complimentary tickets to the Youth Off The Streets Gala Dinner

 Sponsorship will provide scholarship funds of $6,000 direct to the recipient as well as attendance at a special award ceremony in Sydney acknowledging their achievement.
 It also provides dedicated staff support, community mentor management and support network connections for the duration of the scholarship.